Can I Cloak Amazon Links?

 “You will not use a link shortening service in a manner that makes it unclear that you are linking to an Amazon Site.“

-In other words, if it’s not obvious that a shortened affiliate link on your site sends customers to Amazon, you’re not compliant.
+In other words, if it’s not obvious that a cloaked or shortened affiliate link on your site sends customers to Amazon, you’re not compliant.

-However, this doesn’t apply for Amzn.to links.
+However, this doesn’t apply to amzn.to links.
 But for other link shortening services, it's not clear that the link goes to Amazon when you hover over it.

 Did this answer your question?